 Small Shops in Bremen

-Nothing like a little shop till your drop on your weekend itinerary in Bremen.
+Nothing like a little shop till you drop on your trip to Bremen.
 You can stroll around the market square to explore everything this town offers.

 Don’t miss the shops on Böttcherstasse, Obernstrasse, and Sögestrasse, located in the old town, containing unique souvenir shops and locally made goods.